chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 1. Click **Save**.

+### Cardinality in provisionables

+Cardinality allows you to create multiple provisioneds based on a single provisionable.
+For example, an `aws.ec2.InstanceSpec` with a cardinality of 5 will result in five Amazon EC2 instances, all based on the same instance specification.
+When each provisioned is created, its ordinal will be added to its name, as described in [Provision an environment](/xl-deploy/how-to/provision-an-environment.html#the-unique-provisioning-id).

+It is recommended that you use a [placeholder](/xl-deploy/how-to/using-placeholders-in-xl-deploy.html) such as `NUMBER_OF_TOMCAT_INSTANCES` for the cardinality property.
+You can then enter the number of instances in the provisioning properties when setting up the provisioning.

 ## Step 4 Add a template to a package

 To add a template to a provisioning package: